A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 The Impact of Vision and Hearing on Smiling Development

 Vision and hearing play huge roles in social engagement.
-If a baby struggles to see faces clearly or hear voices well, they won’t get the usual cues that trigger smiles.
-Conditions like congenital cataracts, hearing loss, or ear infections can delay social responses.
+If a baby struggles to see faces clearly or hear voices well, they may miss the usual cues that trigger smiles.
+Conditions affecting vision or hearing can delay social responses.

-Early screening tests such as newborn hearing tests and eye exams help catch these issues before they affect development significantly.
+Early screening tests such as newborn hearing screening and pediatric eye evaluation when indicated help catch these issues before they affect development significantly.

 Pediatric Assessments and Diagnostic Steps When Concern Arises